Prague Experience logoPrague tourist information & travel guide logo

 To experience the mysterious side of Prague, older children should enjoy the Prague Ghost Tour and Prague Castle By Night & Alchemy Tour.

-There is only one bowling alley in the city centre.
-Bowling Centrum Millennium Plaza is located 5 minutes walk from both Wenceslas Square and the Old Town Square, and has 8 bowling lanes, pool tables, darts and table football.
+There is a Bowling Alley in the centre of Prague, Bowling Centrum Millennium Plaza.
+It is a 5-minute walk from both Wenceslas Square and the Old Town Square, and boasts 8 bowling lanes, pool tables, darts and table football.

 Bowling Alley